Register to get access to free programming courses with interactive exercises

 </style>

-Note the order in which the properties are written.
-Remember that CSS is a cascading sheet, so you need to take note of the orders of style.
-In this case, the default style, which isn't in the media query, will be applied to the element first, then the styles will be applied one by one depending on the values in the media query's condition.
+Note the order of the properties.
+Remember that CSS is a cascading sheet, so you need to take note of the order of style.
+In this case, the default style is not in the media query.
+We apply it to the element first.

-For example, with a viewport 770 width of 770 pixels for an element, the styles will be applied in the following order:
+Then we apply the styles depending on the values in the media query condition.
+For example, with a viewport_ 770 width of 770 pixels for an element, we apply the styles in the following order:

 The approach described above is called Desktop First.
-We start by writing styles for large monitors, and then, using media queries, we add styles for progressively smaller viewport values.
-Its characteristic feature in media queries is the use of the max-width construction as a condition.
+We start by writing styles for large monitors.
+Then, using media queries, we add styles for progressively smaller viewport values.
+Its characteristic feature in media queries is to use the max-width construction as a condition.

-Alongside the Desktop First approach, we also have the Mobile First.
-Its peculiarity is that it first writes styles for mobile devices and then, using media queries, writes styles for larger viewport sizes.
-Desktop First used max-width, but Mobile First but min-width.
+Alongside the Desktop First, we also have the Mobile First approach.
+Its peculiarity is that it first writes styles for mobile devices.
+Then, we use media queries and write styles for larger viewport sizes.
+Desktop First used max-width, but Mobile First — min-width.

 Styles written using the Mobile First approach are as follows: